Phoenix-Finance/Phoenix-Documentation/content/options/financials.md

 **Is this true?**

-## How to measure the Financial Performance in the Pool
+## How to measure the Financial Performance in the Pools

 Before we jump into the mathematics, it is important to understand that volatility is an important parameter for pricing options.
 Options will be more expensive in more volatile assets.
 It is often known as implied volatility in pricing options in the BS model.
 Here in the following analysis, we use the historical average volatility to price options.